 What do students need to bring?

-Students must bring their own lunches and snacks as well as a life-jacket, water bottle, change of clothes, closed toe water shoes, sun protection and towel.
-Life-jackets are required when in and on the water, but will be provided for those that don't have one.
+Students must bring their own lunches and snacks as well as a proper fitted life-jacket, water bottle, change of clothes, closed toe water shoes, sun protection and towel.
+Life-jackets are required, but will be provided for those who don't have one.
 All other materials for lessons will be provided.

 Do we need to own a boat/boats?

 No, it is not necessary to own a boat.
-CSA Junior Sailing has a fleet of Optis and Bics.
-Of course if you have a Laser, Sunfish, Opti or Bic, under the rules of a junior membership, it can be kept at CSA and used in the junior programs.
+CSA Junior Sailing has a fleet of Optis and Skiffs.
+Of course, if you have a Laser, Sunfish, Opti or O'pen Skiff, under the rules of a junior membership, it can be kept at CSA and used in the junior programs.

 Are the Instructors qualified?